Kemalpaşa: Cherries, livestock breeding, and forestry

 The share of the population in Kemalpaşa district who pull their income from agriculture or animal breeding is 60%.
 Kemalpaşa region is well known for its cherries (Kemalpaşa kirazı in Turkish).
-9 cooperatives set up for purposes of irrigation regulation and 6 others with agricultural development as objective bring together 3.137 persons.
-A large part of the land in Kemalpaşa district (1.310 hectares) is irrigated or has the infrastructure for regular irrigation, which explains the primary place occupied by maize among the grains produced, making Kemalpaşa an exceptional case in western Anatolia.
+9 cooperatives set up for purposes of irrigation regulation and 6 others with agricultural development as objective bring together 3,137 persons.
+A large part of the land in Kemalpaşa district (1,310 hectares) is irrigated or has the infrastructure for regular irrigation, which explains the primary place occupied by maize among the grains produced, making Kemalpaşa an exceptional case in western Anatolia.
 The Union of Cherry Producers has 177 members, mostly large-scale producers.
-1.594.600 cherry trees in total produced 47.838 tonnes of fruit in 2006 for Kemalpaşa.
+1,594,600 cherry trees in total produced 47,838 tonnes of fruit in 2006 for Kemalpaşa.
 The increase compared to 2002 in the number of trees was 71.9% and in production 106.3%.

-At about 2.500 hectares each, the respective shares of agricultural lands and forests in Kemalpaşa are roughly equal.
+At about 2,500 hectares each, the respective shares of agricultural lands and forests in Kemalpaşa are roughly equal.
 Among the lands used for agriculture, fruit orchards, principally cherries, take the lead at 33% (758 hectares), with olive trees (22%, 400 hectares) and vineyards (16%, 370 hectares) following.
 The portion occupied by vineyards and grains more than halved between 2000 and 2006, while the land used for the production of cherries doubled.
 Since cherries are relatively easier to maintain and process, and a large national and export market exists, their production increasingly attracts the attention of urban-based and hobby-minded producers who would assure the daily care outside the collect typically through the offices of one villager.
-There is also a growing tendency towards diversification in the vegetables produced, new breeds in demand by Izmir's customer base and previously unheard of like broccolis, asparagus, soybeans, kiwis, kakis, also making their appearance.
+There is also a growing tendency towards diversification in the vegetables produced, new breeds in demand by İzmir's customer base and previously unheard of like broccolis, asparagus, soybeans, kiwis, kakis, also making their appearance.
 The level of mechanisation in agricultural activities is high and well above the national averages.

 There are about 200 large dairies, poultries or livestock breeding farms across the district area, catering İzmir's huge market.
-The quantity of milk produced in Kemalpaşa in 2007 was 38.065 tonnes.
-There are 345.000 beehives and 345 tonnes honey and 10 tonnes of beeswax was produced in 2007.
+The quantity of milk produced in Kemalpaşa in 2007 was 38,065 tonnes.
+There are 345,000 beehives and 345 tonnes honey and 10 tonnes of beeswax was produced in 2007.

-Kemalpaşa center has an open market (bazaar) area covering 8.000 square meters, and the depending townships of Ulucak 3.000 and Armutlu 2.000 square meters, where local and rural products are sold.
+Kemalpaşa center has an open market (bazaar) area covering 8,000 square meters, and the depending townships of Ulucak 3,000 and Armutlu 2,000 square meters, where local and rural products are sold.
 Outside KOSBİ industrial zone, firms established in Kemalpaşa realized exports reaching 260 million US Dollars in 2006, principally products of agriculture such as cherries, peaches, raisins and olive oil.